MatheusAvellar/GitHubUserLanguages/README.md

 <hr>

-In case the rate limit has been reached, here's what it looks like:
+In case the rate limit has been reached and you can't see the demo, here's what it should have looked like:

 ![Image](http://i.imgur.com/ixYarBL.png)